devo-id/Lung-Nodules-classification-based-on-Radiomics-and-ResNet101/README.md

 This project creates an algorithm that automatically detects candidate nodules and predicts the probability that the lung will be diagnosed with cancer within 1 year of the CT scans.
 This project aims to
 * Extracting quantitative, radiomics features from lung CT 3D images.
 * Extracting features of same data by fine-tuning a pre-trained deep CNN model (ResNet101).
-* To train machine learning classification model to verify the performance based on extracted features separately and also by concatenating these features for the classification of Lung Cancer.
+* Training a machine learning model using the extracted features to classify lung cancer.
-* Analysis of the respective results.
+* Concatenating the Radiomics and deep CNN features and analyzing the performance of the classification model.
+* Carefully analyzing the results of the classification model to determine the most effective feature extraction method.